numeric_Expression to nearest value

 R round Function

-The R round method is one of the Math functions which round a specific number or an expression to the nearest value.
+The R round method is one of the Math functions that round a specific number or an expression to the nearest value.
 Let us see how to use round with an example.
+The syntax of the round in this Programming language is as shown below.

 # numeric_Expression to nearest value